PennyLaneAI/pennylane/doc/development/legacy_plugins.rst

     PennyLane supports both qubit and continuous-variable (CV) devices.
-However, from here onwards, we will demonstrate plugin development focusing on qubit-based devices inheriting from the :class:`~.QubitDevice` class.
+However, from here onwards, we will demonstrate plugin development focusing on qubit-based devices inheriting from the :class:`~pennylane.devices.QubitDevice` class.

-Defining the ``__init__`` method of a custom device is not necessary; by default, the :class:`~.QubitDevice` initialization will be called, where the user can pass the following arguments:
+Defining the ``__init__`` method of a custom device is not necessary; by default, the :class:`~pennylane.devices.QubitDevice` initialization will be called, where the user can pass the following arguments:

 * ``wires`` (*int* or *Iterable[Number, str]*): The number of subsystems represented by the device,